Kevin-Luyu/Typeset-notes/README.md

 The supplementary notes include detailed calculations and elaborations of the skipped derivations in the notes.
 They also answer the "questions of the day" sections in the lecture notes.

 ### Classical Dynamics (IB Physics B, Lent 2023)
-Partial notes about rigid body dynamics are added.
-Orbits and Lagrangian mechanics will go shortly.
+Partial notes about rigid body dynamics, Lagrangian mechanics, and fluid dynamics are added.
+Orbits will go shortly.
 The notes are mostly for revision, thus being quite brief.

 ### Application of Quantum Mechanics (II Mathematical Tripos, Lent 2023)
+Topics covered: Perturbation methods in scattering, variational methods, and partial notes on introduction to solid state physics.